vmendi/DailySoccer/README.md

 	$ rvm install 2.1.0

 - For the Gemset to be created, you just need to change directory to the "server/".
-RVM will detect the .ruby-gemset file, it will create a new gemset named DailySoccerServer and finally it will make it the current one everytime you cd into server.
+RVM will detect the .ruby-gemset file, it will create a new gemset named DailySoccerServer and finally it will make it the current one everytime you cd into "server/".

 - Now let's install all the gems: